Road map for the Revival of Rail Sector in Pakistan

-The railway is the premier mode of land transport.
-It is considered a safe, efficient, sustainable and cost-effective mode of transport.
-In terms of land intake, fuel efficiency, passenger safety, and heavy and long haulage, it is established through various studies that the railway has a considerable advantage over road transport.
-High-speed trains have successfully proven their utility over airlines for distances ranging from 500 to 1200 km.
-On some routes, Railways actually beat maritime transportation both in terms of time and cost.
+Railway is the premier mode of land transport.
+It is considered safe, efficient, sustainable and cost effective mode of transport.
+In terms of land intake, fuel efficiency, passenger safety, heavy and long haulage, it is established through various studies that railway has considerable advantage over road transport.
+High-speed trains have successfully proven their utility over airlines for a distances ranging from 500 to 1200 km.
+On some routes, Railways actually beat the maritime transportation both in terms of time and cost.

-It is against this backdrop that there have been considerable investments in railways in the late 20th and early 21stcenturies.
+It is in this backdrop that there have been considerable investments in railways in late 20th and early 21st century.
 The sector has been completely revamped in Europe, Japan, and China with entirely different rules of the games and business models.
-The USA, which ignored the rail sector since World War 2 is displaying renewed commitment to invest in railways in order to create a credible mix of different modes of transportation.
+USA, which ignored rail sector since World War 2 is displaying renewed commitment to invest in railways in order to create a credible mix of different modes of transportation.

-Railways are environment-friendlymodes of transport.
+Railways are environment friendly mode of transport.
 In terms of land use, it is 4 to 6 times more efficient than roads.
-In terms of million tons of carbon emissions (mtCO2e) it has decisive advantages.
-A 2016 study published by the Department of Transport in the UK found that mtCO2e of Railways was 2 milliontonnes compared to 70 million tonnes of road and 35 million tonnes of aviation.
+In terms of million tons carbon emissions (mtCO2e) it has decisive advantages.
+A 2016 study published by Department of Transport in UK found that mtCO2e of Railways was 2 millions tones compared to 70 million tones of road and 35 million tones of aviation.

-The transport sector consumes 1/3rd of energy demands, 2/3rd of global oil demand and 1/4th of global carbon dioxide emissions.
-Therefore, it is imperative that the transport mix must be changed to meet the standards of emissions set by the United Nations.
-Railways have a considerable advantage over other modes of transport in long distances and heavy hauls vis-à-vis climate sustainability.
+Transport sector consumes 1/3rd of energy demands, 2/3rd of global oil demand and 1/4th of global carbon dioxide emissions.
+Therefore, it is imperative that transport mix must be changed to meet the standards of emissions set by United Nations.
+Railways have considerable advantage over other modes of transport in long distances and heavy hauls vis-à-vis climate sustainability.

-The railway is by far the safest mode of surface transportation.
-In terms of billion passenger kilometres for a single fatality, the road is the least safe as there is one fatality every 2.31 billion passenger kilometres (pkms), while in railways this ratio is 6.41 billion pkms.
+Railway is by far safest mode of surface transportation.
+In terms of billion passenger kilometers for single fatality, road is the least safe as there is one fatality every 2.31 billion passenger kilometers (pkms), while in railways this ratio is 6.41 billion pkms.
 Only aviation beats this by 9.90 billion pkms.
-The safety of high-speed trains which are competitors of the air industry for medium and long distances (800 to 1200 km) is almost as good as the aviation industry but HSR emits nearly 10 times less CO2 compared to an aircraft.
+The safety of high speed trains which are competitors of air industry for medium and long distance (800 to 1200 km) is almost as good as aviation industry but HSR emit nearly 10 times less CO2 compared to an aircraft.

-In Pakistan, Pakistan Railways (PR) enjoyed a monopoly since the partition.
-The internal thinking of PR has always been in favour of maintaining the existing scenario as it favours their comfort zone.
-In the process, the rail sector, which was once an integral component of the economy, has been gradually reduced into significance.
+In Pakistan, Pakistan Railways (PR) enjoyed monopoly since partition.
+The internal thinking of PR has always been in favor of maintaining the existing scenario as it favors their comfort zone.
+In the process, rail sector, which was once an integral component of economy, has been gradually reduced into insignificance.
 The horrific safety profile of PR has further eroded public confidence in the capability of PR.

 In order to learn lessons, it is important to have a look at the railways, which are performing far better in terms of revenue generation to have an idea about the structure of those railways.